Lauren Stiller Rikleen

 Lauren is also the Executive-in-Residence at the Boston College Center for Work & Family in the Carroll School of Management.
 Established in 1990, the Center links academic research and corporate practice to create workplace cultures that support individual and organizational success.

-Lauren is the author of You Raised Us.
-Now Work With Us - Millennials, Career Success, and Building Strong Workplace Team.
-This book provides new insights and rebuts old stereotypes about Millennials, and offers practical advice, based on detailed research, to develop the next generation of talented leadership, promote institutional excellence, and help all generations navigate differences.
+Lauren is the author of You Raised Us - Now Work With Us: Millennials, Career Success, and Building Strong Workplace Teams.
+This book provides new insights and rebuts old stereotypes about Millennials as they begin their careers in the midst of an economic crisis, and offers practical recommendations for all generations to help navigate their differences.

-Lauren is also the author of Ending the Gauntlet: Removing Barriers to Women’s Success in the Law, published in 2006, which has been highly acclaimed for its thoughtful insights into the management of today’s law firms and the institutional impediments to the retention and advancement of women in the legal profession.
-Her second book, Success Strategies for Women Lawyers, was published in the fall of 2010.
+Lauren is also the author of Ending the Gauntlet: Removing Barriers to Women’s Success in the Law, and Success Strategies for Women Lawyers.
 Lauren has authored more than 125 articles, including topical commentary and op ed pieces in major media outlets.

 As a former law firm equity partner, Lauren managed a diverse environmental law practice, bringing her strategic and negotiating skills to her clients' enforcement and compliance problems.
 Lauren is also an experienced mediator.
 For two decades, Lauren was selected by her peers to be listed in Best Lawyers in America.
 She has also been included in Chambers USA America’s Leading Business Lawyers and Massachusetts Super Lawyers.

 Lauren is the recipient of numerous awards.
-In 2011, she received the “Friend of the Division” Award from the Law Student Division of the American Bar Association for her guidance, support, and mentorship.
+In 2011, she received the “Friend of the Division” Award from the Law Student Division of the American Bar Association for her guidance, support, and mentorship and was honored by the Boston College Law School Women’s Law Center as its Woman of the Year.
 Among her other honors, Lauren was a 2010 Leading Women Award recipient from the Girl Scouts of Eastern Massachusetts, a recipient of the Massachusetts Lawyers Weekly 2009 Women of Justice Award, the 2007 Barbara Gray Humanitarian Award from Voices Against Violence, the 2005 Lelia J. Robinson Award from the Women’s Bar Association of Massachusetts, the Boston College 2004 Alumni Award for Excellence in Law, and the Boston College Law School 75th Anniversary Alumni Medal.
 In 1997, the Metrowest Chamber of Commerce named her Business Leader of the Year, and she was the 2001 winner of its Athena Award.

 Lauren is a Trustee of Middlesex Savings Bank and a member of the Board of Directors of the Massachusetts Women’s Political Caucus.
-She is also a founding member of the Council for Women of Boston College, which is dedicated to furthering the role of women as active leaders and participants at BC.
+She is also a founding member of the Council for Women of Boston College.

-Lauren has written for or been interviewed by such publications and media outlets as: The Washington Post, The Boston Globe, The New York Times, MSNBC, The National Law Journal, Forbes Woman, the Careerist, WBZ Radio, New England Cable News Network, The Boston Business Journal, New York Lawyer, The Glass Hammer, Legal Management, Exchange Morning Post, Women's Health, Monster's Legal Career Center, LawCrossing, the Board Room, Know Magazine, JD Journal, The Detroiter and The Public Record.
-Lauren is also a contributor to the Harvard Business Review Blog Network.
+Lauren has written for or been interviewed by such publications and media outlets as: The Washington Post, The Boston Globe, The New York Times, MSNBC, National Public Radio, The National Law Journal, Forbes Woman, the Careerist, WBZ Radio, New England Cable News Network, The Boston Business Journal, New York Lawyer, The Glass Hammer, Legal Management, Exchange Morning Post, Women's Health, Monster's Legal Career Center, LawCrossing, the Board Room, Know Magazine, JD Journal, The Detroiter and The Public Record.
+Lauren is also a contributor to the Harvard Business Review Blog Network and to Cognoscenti (the blog for the Boston station of National Public Radio, WBUR).